MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/installation/cannot-access-powershell-file-error.md

 :::image type="content" source="media/cannot-access-powershell-file-error/powershell-file-error.png" alt-text="Screenshot of the error message that indicates Windows cannot access the PowerShell.exe file.":::

-This error will also occur in the following scenarios:
+This error also occurs in the following scenarios:

-- Add language packs or products like Visio or Project to your device where Microsoft 365 apps are already installed.
+- Adding language packs or products such as Microsoft Visio or Microsoft Project to your device if Microsoft 365 apps are already installed
-- Online repair Microsoft 365 apps.
+- Making online repairs of Microsoft 365 apps
-- Uninstall Microsoft 365 apps.
+- Uninstalling Microsoft 365 apps

-**Important:** If you set [**Display Level**](/deployoffice/office-deployment-tool-configuration-options#display-element) to **None** (Display Level = "None") when you use the Office Deployment Tool, the installation fails without an error message or gets stuck in the background.
+**Important:** If you set [**Display Level**](/deployoffice/office-deployment-tool-configuration-options#display-element) to **None** (Display Level = "None") when you use the Office Deployment Tool, the installation fails without generating an error message or gets stuck in the background.

 ## Cause